The Goethe-Institut Award for New Translation

 Up to three judges are appointed each year.
 Together with the Translators' Association of the Society of Authors they decide on the winner, taking into account the original German works and their translations.

-was commended for his translation of
+for his translation Cox, or the course of time

 Society of Authors